AllianceSoftware/django-csvpermissions/README.md

 ### Custom Evaluators

-By default putting other than a built-in evaluator in a CSV permissions file will raise an error.
+By default putting anything other than a built-in evaluator in a CSV permissions file will raise an error.

 You add your own permission evaluators by defining "evaluator resolver"